 Rottefella’s binding systems naming convention is called NNN (New Nordic Norm).
 This is visible both on the ski boot outsole and the binding.
 Rottefella only manufactures these bindings, but not ski boots.
 Cross country skis equipment vendors which use the Rottefella outsole system are for example Rossignol, Madshus, Alpina, Alfa, Yoko, Fischer and Peltonen skis.

-Some of these manufacturers print their own name on the binding and that way the Rottefella NNN binding, for instance, will have the name Fischer NNN binding.
+Some of these manufacturers print their own names on the binding and that way the Rottefella NNN binding, for instance, will have the name Fischer NNN binding.
 Read more about the Rottefella NIS technology in the section “Rottefella NIS bindings” which you can find further down in this article.

 - In general, NNN is a good choice as the selection of suitable boots is large.
-For example, Alpina, Fischer and Rossignol make boots which are suitable for the NNN binding system
+For example, Alpina, Fischer, and Rossignol make boots which are suitable for the NNN binding system

 SALOMON – SNS

-Salomon’s boot and binding system is called the Salomon Nordic System (SNS).
+Salomon’s boot and the binding system is called the Salomon Nordic System (SNS).
 In addition to the SNS system, they have designed a new binding system called Prolink.

 The SNS binding system comes in different versions for classic skiing and skating style skiing.
 The difference is that the bindings for skate skiing have an extra connection point between the binding and the boot that provides optimised torsional rigidity when doing sideways kicking movement during a skate skiing session.
-This extra connection point is a spring-loaded arm that is connected to a pin in the boot under the foot – besides from the front pin that connects to the front connection point.
+This extra connection point is a spring-loaded arm that is connected to a pin in the boot under the foot – besides the front pin that connects to the front connection point.
 This means that SNS skate bindings have two connection points and the SNS skate boots have two pins that allow for this double connection.

 Opposite to the SNS skate binding and boot system is the classic binding and boot system that only has one pin in the boot in the front that connects to one point in the front of the binding.
-In addition to this the SNS classic binding isn’t equipped with a spring-loaded arm as an additional connection point.
-The main boot vendors for the SNS bindings is Salomon, Atomic and Botas
+In addition to this, the SNS classic binding isn’t equipped with a spring-loaded arm as an additional connection point.
+The main boot vendors for the SNS bindings is Salomon, Atomic, and Botas

 The Prolink binding type and boot was introduced in 2016 by Salomon This system is unique in the way that it is mounted like the SNS binding systems, but it is only compatible with NNN boots.
 This means that boots with the NNN outsole from Alpina, Fischer, Rossignol, Madshus, Alfa and Peltonen skis will fit the Prolink binding.